 As I stated in my previous post, the first major content theme in The Atlas of Social Complexity is Cognition, Emotion and Consciousness.
 Chapter 6 addresses autopoiesis.
 Chapter 7 turns to the role of bacteria in human consciousness.
 Chapter 8 explores how the immune system, just like bacteria and cells, is cognitive – and the implications this has for our wider brain-based consciousness.
-Chapter 9 -- the focus of the current post -- explore a complexity framing of brain-based cognition, emotion and consciousness.
+Chapter 9 -- the focus of the current post -- explores a complexity framing of brain-based cognition, emotion and consciousness.

 Brain-based cognition, emotion and consciousness